programacion-indentacion

 }

-In fact, most IDEs provide auto-formatting tools, which allow you to apply indentation automatically to the code, without having to do anything other than press a button or a key combination.
+In fact, most IDEs provide auto-formatting tools, which allow applying indentation to the code automatically, without having to do anything more than press a button or a key combination.

 Significant Indentation

 On the other hand, significant indentation is used in languages like Python or CoffeScript.
-In these, code blocks are defined by the indentation itself, rather than using braces or other keywords to delimit them.
+In these, code blocks are defined by the indentation itself, instead of using braces or other keywords to delimit them.

 def calculate_discount(price):